trigaten/Learn_Prompting/docs/Images/midjourney.md

 ---
 # 🟢 Midjourney

-Unlike Stable Diffusion, [Midjourney](www.midjourney.com) uses Discord for AI image generation.
-While image prompting with the Midjourney Bot follows the same basic principles, there are a slight differences in prompt structuring as well as some midjourney-specific parameters that can be used.
+Unlike Stable Diffusion, [Midjourney](www.midjourney.com) uses a Discord bot as an interface for AI image generation.
+However, using the Midjourney Bot follows the same basic principles for image prompting.

 import midjourney_astronaut from '../assets/midjourney_astronaut.png';
 import midjourney_astronaut_params from '../assets/midjourney_astronaut_params.png';